 An outbreak of the coronavirus disease (COVID-19) caused by the 2019 novel coronavirus (SARS-CoV-2) has been spreading rapidly across the world since December 2019, following the diagnosis of the initial cases in Wuhan, Hubei Province, China.
-Since the beginning of March 2020, the number of cases outside China has increased thirteen fold and the number of affected countries has tripled.
+In response, the Government of Maldives (GoM) prohibited visitors from COVID-19 affected countries, ceased issuing visas on arrival, and banned travel between resort and local islands and lockdown measures were enforced.
+Vaccinations have also been conducted swiftly, allowing the country to begin reopening in late 2021.
 COVID-19 has already caused significant public health and economic impacts, both globally and in the South Asia Region.

 According to the Spring 2020 South Asia Economic Focus, Maldives is likely to be the hardest-hit country in the South Asia region as a result of its heavy dependence on the tourism sector for employment and foreign exchange income.
 The projected growth rate is -14 to -18.5 percent in the fiscal year ending December 2020 (South Asia Economic Focus, Spring 2020).
 The Government of Maldives (GoM) has announced several support packages for the private sector-the Ministry of Economic Development (MoED) and Ministry of Finance (MoF) are currently facilitating an Economic Relief Program (ERP) for businesses.
 Businesses with an annual revenue above MVR 10 million are expected to apply for relief packages through the Bank of Maldives (BML), while those with less than MVR 10 million will have to apply through Small and Medium Enterprise Development Finance Corporation (SDFC) for relief packages.
-Under this program, SDFC has approved MVR 400 million (\$26 million) for disbursement over the next six months to SMEs and self-employed workers.
+Under this program, SDFC has approved MVR 400 million (\$26 million) for disbursement to SMEs and self-employed workers.
 Further, the Ministry of Economic Development through its Jobcenter (https://jobcenter.mv/) is facilitating citizens facing hardships due to this crisis to report their cases to the GoM.